A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Preliminaries

 \section{Preliminaries}

-The ultimate goal of network pruning is to find an architecture that balances between the model complexity and generalization~\cite{reed1993pruning}.
-While doing so, the principle behind conventional approaches is to find unnecessary parameters such that by eliminating them it reduces the complexity of a model while minimizing the impact on what is learned.
-Naturally, a typical pruning algorithm starts after convergence to a minimum or is performed during training.

-This pretraining requirement has been left unattended until a recent work~\cite{lee2018snip}, where the authors showed that pruning can be performed on untrained networks at initiailzation prior to training.
-They proposed a method called \acrshort{SNIP} which relies on a new saliency criterion (\ie, \gls{CS}) that is designed to be computed at initialization, to identify redundant parameters.
-Specifically, \gls{CS} is defined as:
+\textbf{Pruning at initialization}.\quad The principle behind conventional approaches for network pruning is to find unnecessary parameters, such that by eliminating them the complexity of the model is reduced while minimizing the impact on what is learned~\citep{reed1993pruning}.
+Naturally, a typical pruning algorithm starts \emph{after} convergence to a minimum or training to some degree.
+This pretraining requirement has been left unattended until \citet{lee2018snip} recently showed that pruning can be performed on untrained networks at initiailzation prior to training.
+They proposed a method called \acrshort{SNIP} which relies on a new saliency criterion, namely \emph{connection sensitivity}, defined as follows:

-Here, $s_j$ is the saliency of the parameter $j$, $\rvw$ is the network parameters, $\rvc$ is the auxiliary indicator variables representing the connectivity of network parameters, and $\gD$ is a given dataset.
-Also, $g_j$ is the derivative of the loss $L$ with respect to $c_j$, which turned out to be an infinitesimal approximation of the change in the loss with respect to removing the parameter $j$.
-Based on the above sensitivity, pruning is performed by choosing top-$\kappa$ (where $\kappa$ denotes a desired sparsity level) salient parameters.
+Here, $s_j$ is the saliency of the parameter $j$, $\rvw\in\R^m$ is the network parameters, $\rvc\in\{0,1\}^m$ is the auxiliary indicator variables representing the connectivity of network parameters, $m$ is the total number of parameters in the network, and $\gD$ is a given dataset.
+Also, $g_j$ is the derivative of the loss $L$ with respect to $c_j$, which turns out to be an infinitesimal approximation of the change in the loss with respect to removing the parameter $j$.
+Designed to be computed at initialization, pruning is performed by keeping top-$\kappa$ (where $\kappa$ denotes a desired sparsity level) salient parameters based on the above sensitivity scores.

-It is found that \acrshort{SNIP} tends to be reliable as long as the sensitivity is measured at initial weights drawn from a layerwise scaled Gaussian (\eg, \cite{glorot2010understanding}).
-However, it remains rather unclear as to what it means to measure saliency scores on untrained neural networks.
-We investigate this throughout the paper.